Skip to main content

 2. Differences in GST Calculations

 The GST figures on rental income statements and the BAS often differ because the BAS consolidates GST from multiple sources.
-It may include: Furthermore, GST is typically calculated based on gross taxable amounts, which, in the context of rental properties, means the gross rental income figures.
-Maintaining accurate documentation, such as rent statements, interest income reports, and adjustment records, is essential for precise GST calculations.
+It may include:- GST is calculated based on gross rental figures, not net figures, ensuring the total GST collected is accurate.

 • GST on gross rental amounts.